AakarshanSingh/venuebooking/README.md

 ## Venue Booking

 A web application to book venue in university.
-It is specifically designed for JUIT.

 ## Features